rlerdorf/OCSanity/README.md

  count==0 "-You have no SSDT Patches.
 Please review the [ACPI Docs][acpi]"
 ```

-Here we can also see how we can take advantage of the markdown format.
-We use a **=** line to define a markdown link which we can then use in the warning message.
+Here you can also see how we can take advantage of the markdown format.
+A **=** line is used to define a markdown link which can then be used in the warning message.

 You can of course also use **<** and **>**: